PravindaPerera/data-gen/README.md

 # data-gen

-# research data generation scripts
+This repository contains data generation scripts which is used for clustering purposes